 Besides being Belize's largest island, Ambergris Caye is also Belize's top visitor destination.
 Around half of all visitors to Belize make at least a stop at Ambergris, and many visit only this island.

 Ambergris Caye is easy to get to from Belize City by water taxi or a quick commuter flight.
-It has the largest concentration of hotels, from budget spots to the ultra-deluxe, and the most (and some of the best) restaurants in Belize.
-Although the island's beaches may not compare to classically beautiful beaches of the Yucatán or the main Caribbean, Ambergris has miles and miles of beachfront on the east or Caribbean side, and the amazing Belize Barrier Reef is just a few hundred yards offshore.
+It has the largest concentration of hotels, from budget to the ultradeluxe, and the most (and some of the best) restaurants in Belize.
+Although the island's beaches may not compare to classically beautiful sands of the Yucatán or the main Caribbean, Ambergris has miles and miles of beachfront on the east or Caribbean side, and the amazing Belize Barrier Reef is just a few hundred yards offshore.

 Most of Belize's cayes are inside the Barrier Reef, which allowed them to develop undisturbed by tides and winds that would otherwise have swept them away.
 The vast majority of them are uninhabited but for pelicans, brown- and red-footed boobies, and some creatures curiously named wish-willies (a kind of iguana).
 Island names are evocative and often humorous: Wee Caye, Laughing Bird Caye, and—why ask why?—Bread and Butter Caye.
 Names can suggest the company you should expect: Mosquito Caye, Sandfly Caye, and Crawl Caye, which is supposedly infested with boa constrictors.
 Several, like Cockney Range or Baker's Rendezvous, simply express the whimsy or nostalgia of early British settlers.